Siddaramaiah: Challenges

 In July 2023, the state witnessed series of killings which included an on-duty police constable crushed to death by a sand mafia truck, Jain monk Nandhi Maharaj from Belgaum, a worker named Venugopal in T. Narasipur and a double murder of CEO and MD of a company in Bangalore.
 This led to criticism of law and order situation within the state.

-In July 2024, his cabinet minister B. Nagendra was accused of money transfers of around ₹187 crores into various bank accounts from the SC-ST Valmiki funds, in a suicide victim's death note.
+In July 2024, his cabinet minister B. Nagendra was accused of money transfers of around ₹1.87 billion into various bank accounts from the SC-ST Valmiki funds, in a suicide victim's death note.
 With these accusations prevailing the minister was asked to step down, and the Enforcement Directorate instigated the investigation taking him into custody.
 Siddaramaiah too agreed upon the illegal transactions on the floor of the house, but stated that it was ₹89 crores and not ₹187 crores.

+On 28 May 2026, Siddaramaiah resigned as the Chief Minister amid prolonged speculation over a leadership transition.
+He cited that he had agreed upon his party high command's direction to resign upon completing 3 years in office.
+His resignation followed months of internal discussions and a reported power-sharing arrangement with Shivakumar.

 Corruption allegations and controversies

 The Karnataka Lokayukta has filed 61 corruption cases, out of which 11 were disposed of as of 2019.
 Siddaramaiah has 50 cases pending against him in the Lokayukta.